oissevalt/opzione/README.md

 	number := 10
 	numptr := &number

-	optional := opzione.ChainedSome(&numptr)
+	option := opzione.Some(&numptr)
-	fmt.Println(optional.IsNone()) // false
+	fmt.Println(option.IsNone()) // false

 	numptr = nil
-	fmt.Println(optional.IsNone()) // true
+	fmt.Println(option.IsNone()) // true
 }
 ```

 Note that the use of reflection can introduce additional time cost and memory usage, but best effort has been made to minimize such impact.
 According to benchmark (`opzione_test.go`), a sequence of operation on nested pointers took less than 200ns on average.

-For value types and single pointers, `Chained` is expected to behave the same as `Simple`. `Chained` does _not_ track unsafe pointers, either, because they can be arbitrarily manipulated and interpreted; there is no stable way to monitor them.
+For value types and single pointers, `Option` does not enable tracking, and only checks the shallowest reference.
+It does _not_ track unsafe pointers, either, because they can be arbitrarily manipulated and interpreted; there is no stable way to monitor them.

 ## Optional